-Ukraine war: Lemekhani Nyirenda was recruited by Russia's mercenary group Wagner
+Ukraine war: Body of Zambian student Lemekhani Nyirenda returned by Russia

 The 23-year-old, a student at the Moscow Engineering Physics Institute, had been serving nine years in prison for a drug offence.

+Foreign Minister Stanley Kakubo said last week that after asking for an explanation about how Nyirenda had ended up in Ukraine, "we were informed that Russia allows for prisoners to be provided an opportunity for pardon in exchange for participation in the special military operation", which is how Russia refers to its war in Ukraine.

+Mr Kakubo said the information had come from his Russian counterpart Sergei Lavrov.

-He was sent to the frontline by the Wagner mercenary group which was recruiting prisoners.
+The student was sent to the frontline by the Russian mercenary group Wagner, which has been recruiting prisoners.

+The group's head Yevgeny Prigozhin said last month in a Telegram statement that the student had voluntarily joined up before dying "a hero".

-In September, leaked footage showed Yevgeny Prigozhin, head of the mercenary group, outlining the rules of fighting, such as no deserting or sexual contact with Ukrainian women, and then giving the prisoners five minutes to decide if they want to sign up.
+In September, leaked footage showed Mr Prigozhin outlining the rules of fighting, such as no deserting or sexual contact with Ukrainian women, and then giving the prisoners five minutes to decide if they want to sign up.

 Ominously, he told the prisoners he would get them out of jail alive but said he could not promise to bring them back alive.